 Since the Internet became an open shop floor for millions of businesses to sell their goods to the masses, we've seen many techniques that help get the upper hand over our competitors.

-In recent years, we’ve also seen the impact that social media has had in terms of greater engagement, opening doors, and reducing the distance in communication.
+In recent years, we’ve also seen the impact that social media marketing has had in terms of greater engagement, opening doors, and reducing the distance in communication.
 With so many social networks to choose from, with millions of people to reach, social media has become a valuable tool for not just the user, but also the organisation.

 You may often see and hear the term “User Experience” or “UX”, as if it were shouted from the rooftops, but it’s quite clear that there are common misconceptions about what UX is.

 Without going in to much depth, UX is not just about designing a product or making it usable.
 It’s about understanding the reasoning behind why that product should exist in the first place.
 This comes from an understanding of both the organisation’s and the user’s needs, desires, and expectations before the product can be furthered.

 Why invest in UX?